Skip to main content

 1. Your backend stores the Partner Token (never exposed to clients)

-2. Your frontend/mobile app requests a user token from your backend
+2. Your frontend/mobile app requests a User Token from your backend (once per user session)

 3. Your backend fetches a User Token from Epidemic Sound using the Partner Token